RV at Winding River Resort

 The Mount Rushmore KOA at Palmer Gulch Resort is more like a neighborhood than a campground.
 It has to be the most expensive RV park we’ve ever stayed at.
 Part of that thought is because they had a full-blown rodeo going on while we were staying there!

 We drove by this campground on our way to Mount Rushmore and decided we needed to extend our stay in the area for a couple of days and check it out.
 Due to the rodeo occurring that weekend, they only had one of the most costly spots remaining, but we still went for it!
-It was definitely the most luxurious of stays we’ve ever had in with the RV.
+It was definitely one of the most luxurious stays we ever had with the RV.

 Mount Rushmore KOA at Palmer Gulch Resort